revival0728/mspal/README.md

 ## The Host
-You can download the host from [Release](https://github.com/revival0728/mspal/releases)
+You can download the host from [Release](https://github.com/revival0728/mspal/releases) or clone it from GitHub and use `deno` to run `host.ts`

 ### Setup
+1. Install `ffmpeg` on host machine
-Create a directory `media/` and add media files.
+2. Create a directory `media/` and add media files.
 Currently, it only supports `.mp3`

 ### Usage
 The host server only has CLI.